3768 visits to this profile.

 During the last six months of 2011, I was on call, 7 days a week, to translate Italian-language press releases into English for one of Italy's leading newspapers.

 I have worked as a Spanish translator for two local newspapers, El Latino Expreso and The Senior Years.
-My first job as a translator was translating the French-Canadian newspaper of Sept-Îles, Quebec, L'avenir, on a daily basis for about a year.
-I also translate non-technical medical materials and do legal translations, most notably court documents, divorce decrees, contracts, marriage certificates, and birth certificates for various translation agencies and private individuals.
+My first job as a translator was translating the French-Canadian newspaper of Sept-Îles, Quebec, "L'avenir", on a daily basis for about a year.

-I used to read history journal articles written in Spanish, French and Italian and wrote English-language abstracts, based on the same, for a California publisher.
-Also a ghostwriter of original English-language books, articles, and essays in the field of human relations and psychology.
-Have also written creative English-language fiction for clients.
+I used to read history journal articles written in Spanish, French and Italian and wrote English-language abstracts, based on the same, for a California organization.

 I have a private tutoring practice of Spanish and French for high school students.
 Certified to teach in the State of Ohio.

 I completed my studies of Italian at Oberlin College during the Spring of 2008.
-Self-taught in the Portuguese language and its translation.

 Pricing / Other services